AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 A recommendation has been added regarding the use of recurring deliveries with no aggreagation period when calling a worfkflow with parameters.
 [Read more](../../automating/using/calling-a-workflow-with-external-parameters.md)

+The section on how to save email content as a fragment in the Email Designer has been updated.
+[Read more](../../designing/using/defining-the-email-structure.md#saving-content-as-a-fragment)

 ## Release 19.2 - May 2019 {#release-19-2---may-2019}

 ### New capabilities included in the release {#new-capabilities-included-in-the-release}